'The lecturers that we got to work alongside are very influential and full of enthusiasm for what they do...'

 ‘I think that from a very young age I wanted to teach, but it wasn’t until I was a year out of high school when someone suggested it to me that I really thought about it.
 From then on in it was all or nothing!’
 Emily says.

 ‘During our time there we were fortunate to spend days in three different schools to conduct observations and research.
-It was an amazing trip and extremely well organised as we were able to spend time exploring Japan and become fully immersed in the amazing culture they have over there.’
+It was an amazing trip and extremely well organised as we were able to spend time exploring Japan and become fully emerged in the amazing culture they have over there.’

 Before finishing her degree, Emily landed a job teaching year one students at Willowbank School in Botany Downs, Auckland.

 ‘I applied because Willowbank stood out to me with its vision of “Discover the potential, develop the learning, nurture the relationships”.

 Emily advises: ‘Give it all you’ve got.
 Don’t be afraid to ask for help when you need it.
-Become friends with your lecturers, and embrace all situations on your placements with an open mind.
-Lastly, remember you are always learning and you’ll never stop, even when you have the degree!’
+Become friends with your lecturers, and embrace all the situations on your placements with an open mind.
+Remember: you are always learning and you’ll never stop, even when you have the degree!